 Speaking at a reception in the King David Hotel in Jerusalem, the audience heard the saffron and red-robed monk plea with the leaders of the various religions to look to the similarity of values shared by all religions, while still savouring their own diversity.
 By promoting improved dialogue between those in a position of influence the Dalai Lama suggests that the world could move towards a position of greater understanding and tolerance in the future.
 The much respected Dalai Lama began by speaking through an interpreter, but soon his enthusiasm for the topic impelled him to use his own quite fluent English to address the audience who listened in rapt attention.

-The 14th Dalai Lama and the Ashkenazi Chief Rabbi Jisreal Meir Lau reach out a hand in friendship.
+The 14th Dalai Lama and the Ashkenazi Chief Rabbi Jisreal Meir Lau reached out a hand in friendship.
 The Buddhist leader spearheaded what is expected to be a movement by religious leaders to promote religious harmony, and thereby world peace during the future.
 Jews, Moslems, Christians, Hindus and Shinto took part in the conference.
 It is the first time a Buddhist leader has been the keynote speaker in a major inter-faith conference in Israel.
-As anticipated Pope John Paul visited Israel in March 2000 to mark the Millennium.
-President Carter promoted another meeting to take place in Atlanta, Georgia at another date.
+Pope John Paul visited Israel in March 2000 to mark the Millennium.

 “All major religions have common facets,” the Dalai Lama told his audience.
 “They teach us the importance of justice, truth, compassion and forgiveness.”
 He went on to state that his own personal crusade has been to speak with people from different religious traditions, on an academic level, to find out what similarities and what differences their religions encompass.
 He maintains that this helps understand the value of the other traditions.
 “There are many good people from the various religions.
 This just shows all religions have the same potential to produce such goodness, therefore this is common grounds and common aim,” he said explaining the facets shared by all religions.